andrewcooke/bnum/README.md

 ### So This Is What You Think Enum Should Be?

-No.  This design accepts that Enum exists and makes many compromises to provide something as similar as possible.
-If I were starting from scratch, the design would be much simpler.
+No.  Not at all.
+This design accepts that Enum exists and makes *many* compromises to provide something as similar as possible.
+If I were starting from scratch, the design would be much simpler - inheritance has *way* too much emphasis here.

 Credits
 -------